zongxili/cpsc330-2025S1/syllabus.md

 # Syllabus

+Welcome to CPSC 330!
+Below is the course syllabus which contains much of the important details in the course.

 ## Course description

 Application of machine learning tools, with an emphasis on solving practical problems.
 Data cleaning, feature extraction, supervised and unsupervised machine learning, reproducible workflows, and communicating results.